GITenberg/The-Night-Land_10662/README.rst

 =====================

-This is a git repository of the source files for the book The Night Land by Hodgson, William Hope.
+This is a git repository of the source files for the fantasy novel `*The Night Land* (1912) by William Hope Hodgson <http://en.wikipedia.org/wiki/The_Night_Land>`__.
 This book is in the Public Domain, see the LICENSE file for details.

 Found an error?
 ===============